refi64/usudo/README.rst

 usudo
 =====

-A ``sudo`` for Windows, designed to handle both command-line and windowed applications well.
+A ``sudo`` for Windows designed to handle both command-line and windowed applications well.

 What's wrong with the others?